Camino Final Stage - Sarria to Santiago - 8 Days

 Pilgrimages | For those looking to follow a path of self-discovery.
 Our Pilgrimage and Camino routes take you on a journey through diverse landscapes and local flavours, while meeting like-minded adventurers along the way.

-This walk is graded moderate and includes daily walks of 19-28km so you will be walking for between 5 and 8 hours each day.
-The trail consists of a mixture of dirt tracks, minor roads and footpaths.
+This itinerary is graded easy-moderate overall and includes daily hiking distances of between 8-15 miles.
+Expect to be hiking for about 5-8 hours per day.
+This trail consists of a mixture of dirt tracks, minor roads, and established footpaths.

 Our Camino Tours include small rural hotels and hostels close to the route of the Camino.
 You will always have a private room and en-suite (attached) bathroom.
 When staying in Leon, Pamplona, Sarria and Santiago, you will stay in 3* hotels, the other nights will be in a mixture of rural hotels and hostels.